themcaffee/fast-style-youtube-vr/README.md

-# Fast Style Youtube VR
+# Fast Style Youtube VR :zap: :art: :video_camera: :sunglasses:

 Step inside a virtual world painted by your favorite artist.
 Simple proof of concept script to download Youtube VR videos, transfer style using fast style, add metadata, and reupload to Youtube for viewing.
 Requires a good GPU to finish in reasonable amount of time.